The ISO 27001 Implementation Phase Key Steps

 Submit the documented policies and procedures to top management for review and approval.

 Distribute the approved policies and procedures to all relevant employees and stakeholders to ensure they are aware of and understand them.
-I’ve created a comms plan to help you do this in a later section, so you can hold off on the communication aspect for now, equally, there’s nothing stopping you from communicating things to those that need to know as they come off the production line.
+I’ve created a comms plan to help you do this in a later section, so that you can hold off on the communication aspect for now.
+Equally, nothing is stopping you from communicating information to those who need to know as it comes off the production line.

-Implementing controls involves putting in place the necessary measures from your risk treatment plans in the previous stage, in order to manage and mitigate identified information security risks.
+Implementing controls involves putting in place the necessary measures from your risk treatment plans in the previous stage to manage and mitigate identified information security risks.

-This ensures that the organization's information assets are adequately protected and that the ISMS operates effectively.
+This ensures that the organisation’s information assets are adequately protected and that the ISMS operates effectively.

 Identify Necessary Controls

-Determine the specific controls required to address the identified risks and to comply with the established policies and procedures.
-There are a number of sources, but really they should be coming from your risk treatment plan(s).
+Determine the specific controls necessary to address the identified risks and comply with established policies and procedures.
+There are several sources, but ideally, they should be derived from your risk treatment plan(s).

 Implement the Controls